-Traditionally, selling your used car has involved time-consuming paperwork, the stress of showing your car to strangers, and the fear that by the end of it, you are going to end up with a lot less money than you first expected.
+Traditionally, selling your used car has involved time-consuming paperwork, the stress of showing your car to strangers, and the fear that by the end of it, you’re going to end up with a lot less money than you first expected.

 There are now so many different ways of selling your car online, it can be hard for many sellers to navigate the complex web of buyers.

-In recent years, the simplicity of the selling process offered by the UK’s best online car buying services has made it far easier if you want to sell quickly.
+In recent years, the simplicity of the selling process offered by a growing number of online car buying services has made it far easier if you want to sell quickly.
 It’s this speedy route to a sale that this guide focuses on.

-Sell a car yourself and you may well end up with a good price at the end of it.
-However the actual process can be time-consuming and you’ll have to wade through the complexities of every stage yourself.
+Sell a car yourself and you may well end up with a good price.
+However the actual process can be time-consuming and you’ll have to wade through the complexities of a private sale at every stage yourself.

 This process might be a lot easier than selling it privately.
 However, dealers will be very unwilling to negotiate on price, and you may end up receiving a lot less for your car than you expected.

-Yet here the price won’t be fixed, and you can easily end up going through a lot of trouble only to end up with the a fraction of the amount you’d hope to receive for your car.
+Yet here the price won’t be fixed, and you can easily end up going through a lot of trouble only to end up with less than you’d hoped to receive for your car.

-Now, there are numerous other similar companies to WeBuyAnyCar.
-In fact, the number of online car buying websites has been continuously on the rise for the last decade or so.
+In fact, the number of car buying websites has been continuously on the rise for the last decade or so.